RoutedDart/ormed/packages/ormed_cli/README.md

 ### Global (Recommended)

-Install the CLI globally to use the `orm` command directly from anywhere:
+Install the CLI globally to use the `ormed` command directly from anywhere:

 ```bash
 dart pub global activate ormed_cli